joshgerdes/jekyll-uno/_drafts/day-in-the-life-of-a-tech-lead.md

 ![Tech Lead - Venn diagram](/uploads/techlead.png "Tech Lead - Venn diagram")

-This is what a day in the life of a technical lead is to me:
+This is what a day in the life of a technical lead means to me:

 #### Day in the Life of a Tech Lead: